SanctuaryTeam/.github/profile/GitFlowProcess.md

     Action: Perform testing and any necessary bug fixes on the release branch.
     Note: Only critical bug fixes should be merged into the release branch at this point.

-5. Merge Release into Master/Main and Develop
+5. Merge Release into Main and Develop

-    Action: Merge the stable release branch into both the master/main and develop branches.
+    Action: Merge the stable release branch into both the main and develop branches.
-    Benefit: Ensures that your main branch is always in sync with the latest stable release.
+    Benefit: Ensures the main branch is always in sync with the latest stable release.

 6. Hotfixes

-    Issue: If a critical bug is discovered in the master/main branch.
+    Issue: If a critical bug is discovered in the main branch.
-    Action: Create a hotfix branch from the master/main branch, fix the bug, and merge the hotfix back into both master/main and develop branches.
+    Action: Create a hotfix branch from the main branch, fix the bug, and merge the hotfix back into both main and develop branches.

 Branch Descriptions

-    Master/Main Branch: Represents the stable codebase that is ready for deployment.
+    Main Branch: Represents the stable codebase that is ready for deployment.
 Direct development should not occur on this branch.

     Develop Branch: Serves as an integration branch for ongoing development work.
 All feature branches and bug fixes are merged into this branch.

     Feature Branches: Dedicated branch for each new feature or task.
 Keeps the develop branch clean and facilitates concurrent feature development.

     Release Branches: Branches created from the develop branch when preparing for a new version release.
 Allows code stabilization, bug fixes, and necessary adjustments.

     Hotfix Branches: Branches created from master/main when a critical bug is found.
 They ensure prompt fixes without disrupting the main or develop branches.